HISPlayer/UnityWindows-SDK/unity-hdrp.md

 The created RenderTexture will work with all the shaders provided by HDRP, but not all of them are useful for playing a stream or a normal video (it depends on the objective of the project), because they have different attributes and combinations.

-For using the render texture in other shaders, you must be sure that the RenderTexture is attached in the correct places.
-Otherwise it may don't work as expected or don't work at all.
-Also some shaders could have effect to other shaders, so for example, if you try with **HDRP/Fabric/CottonWool** it's possible to attach the RenderTexture to the *NormalMap* attribute disabling the *Use Thread Map*.
+For using the render texture in other shaders, please make sure that the RenderTexture is attached in the correct places.
+Otherwise it may not work as expected.
+Also some shaders could have effect to other shaders.
+For example, if you try with **HDRP/Fabric/CottonWool** , it's possible to attach the RenderTexture to the *NormalMap* attribute and disable the *Use Thread Map*.

 <img width="762" alt="image" src="https://github.com/HISPlayer/UnityAndroid-SDK/assets/47497948/1c47e961-5d4e-4a91-9ab2-89563ffdd10f">